 Newsletter 154, November 2024

 Busy times continue.
 The renewal vote for the Forest Growers Levy has taken place and we should soon know the outcome.
 Earlier we put a lot of work into gathering the views of small scale growers in regard to the levy, and finding what changes or improvements they wanted.
-We will expand this survey now that we have the email addresses of an additional 4,000 landowners with forests.
+We will expand this survey now that we have an additional 4,000 email addresses of forest owners.

 In the October SME meeting we looked at six projects that asked for $180.000 of Levy funding.
-We had just over $100,000 to allocate, which meant considerable discussion and compromise.
+We had just over $100,000 to allocate, which meant some compromise.
 There are a number of other projects proposed by or supported by NZFFA members that have gone to other committees, and we should know the outcome of all applications next month.

 Howard and I took our revised version of the MOU between NZFFA and the Forest Owners Association to the latest FOA board meeting.
 We'd like a stronger relationship between the two associations, and this should help.
 The Forest Growers Research Conference in Dunedin last month had a good representation of farm foresters and an increased content on alternative species.
 Vaughan Kearns and Rob Webster reported on the breeding programmes for improved cypress and redwoods.